ffoodd/a11y.css/CUSTOMIZE.md

 ### Cancel a selector

-When the `:not()` selector cannot be precise enough, you may add a second selector to extend the `%a11y-reset` placeholder, which tries to cancel the test in your second case.
+When the `:not()` selector cannot be precise enough, you may add a second selector to use the `a11y-reset` mixin, which tries to cancel the test in your second case.
 However a few styles from the original page will still be overrided.

 ```scss
 button:not([type]):not([form]):not([formaction]):not([formtarget]) {